hh-ex/kata-dtgcaa/README.md

 ## Challenge

-Make sure that `Dtgcaa.animated/1` passes the tests and fulfills the following type specification:
+Make sure that `Dtgcaa.animated/1` passes the existing tests and fulfills the following type specification:

 ```elixir
     animated?(gif_data_stream :: Enumerable.t) :: boolean() | {:error, :no_gif | :incomplete_gif}
 ```

+## Hints

+The actual GIF parser is already complete, and there should be no need to modify any of the existing private functions.
+Basically, all that needs to be done is finding a correct way for feeding the GIF data stream into the existing parser.

 ## Helpful Resources